grazzini/hy-starter-kit/syllabus.md

 **Incompletes and Withdrawals.** A grade of Incomplete (I) is reserved for extraordinary circumstances (such as a serious illness or death in the family at or near the end of the semester).
 Please contact me as soon as possible if a problem arises.
-An automatic grade of (W) is possible without my approval until Wednesday, October 14.
+An automatic grade of (W) is possible without my approval until Sunday, October 21.

 **Resources for help with writing.** The Writing Tutorial Services at the Information Commons in the Wells Library offers both appointments and walk-in services for planning,